Tax and Financial Strategies 2016/17

 - minimising your liability to capital gains tax (CGT)

-- taking into account the role of family members
+- optimising the roles of family members

-- plans for a tax-efficient exit from your business.
+- a tax-efficient business exit strategy.

 - a tax-efficient remuneration package